LavanyaMoyya/Linux/README.md

 sudo apt-get update
 sudo apt-get upgrade

-Trying to run these commands wont install packages kept back,then use 'sudo apt-get dist-upgrade'
+Trying to run these commands wont install packages kept back,then use

+sudo apt-get dist-upgrade

+allows you to install new packages when needed
 ```